 On the rangelands where kangaroo harvesting currently occurs, reducing cattle and sheep populations and increasing the kangaroo population to 175 million would produce the same amount of meat, and lower Australia’s GHG by 16 megatonnes, or 3% of Australia’s emissions.
 The potential carbon savings and biodiversity benefits could also be sold on in the carbon markets – voluntary or compliance, or reduce penalties when a price is placed on carbon emissions.
 See full paper in Conservation Letters and at this link for details of the analysis.

 The Cooperative is developing the mechanisms and processes which could allow these options to be taken up.
 While a broadscale changeover from beef and sheep to kangaroos on the rangelands is unlikely, even in the long term, greater use of kangaroos is an option that warrants further investigation as means of landholders reducing emission and adapting to climate change.

-Notwithstanding the potential benefits and the enthusiasm of catchment management agencies for the Cooperative, the project is languising for lack of further funding support, including a re-estimation of the methane production by kangaroos.
+Notwithstanding the potential benefits and the enthusiasm of catchment management agencies for the Cooperative, the project is languishing for lack of further funding support, including a re-estimation of the methane production by kangaroos.

-When livestock are included in Australia’s carbon pricing mechanisms, the costs of kangaroo emissions will be significantly cheaper than those for cattle and sheep, perhaps providing the incentive for farmers to switch to kangaroos.Kangaroos and Greenhouse gases - PDF 275.13 KB - 2009-12-12
+When livestock are included in Australia’s carbon pricing mechanisms, the costs of kangaroo emissions will be significantly cheaper than those for cattle and sheep, perhaps providing the incentive for farmers to switch to kangaroos.Kangaroos and Greenhouse gases (1634 downloads)

-Potenital investors in the Cooperative are invited to contact AWS below to discuss the opportunity.
+Potential investors in the Cooperative are invited to contact AWS to discuss the opportunity.